Data Driven Post MVP Core Feature Improvement

 Solutions and Next Steps

-• Creating a left hand navigation menu within titles
+• Left-hand navigation within titles

-• Keeping a "mini-dashboard" on Title's main cover/ landing pages
+• “Mini-dashboard” on title landing pages

 Solutions and Next Steps